Trebor424/CV-Tworzenie_Protokolow_pomiarowych/README.md

 ﻿# CV-Tworzenie_Protokolow_pomiarowych

-Automates the creation of measurement reports, which is useful in laboratories and quality control departments.
+Tech stack: Python, docx, openpyxl, tkinter
+An automated tool for generating electrical measurement protocols.
+Integrates with Excel spreadsheets and Word templates to produce professional reports for quality assurance and testing departments.
+GUI included for easy data input.